Chart Color Schemes

 Doreen - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Doreen - South, particularly for younger cohorts with low prevalence of common health conditions.
-Approximately 54% (~6,588 people) have private health cover, higher than Greater Melbourne's 49.8%.
+Health outcomes data shows excellent results across Doreen-South, particularly for younger cohorts who have a very low prevalence of common health conditions.
+Approximately 54% of the total population (~6,588 people) has private health cover, compared to 49.8% across Greater Melbourne.

 Frequently Asked Questions - Health